unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 \page

-## Obsidian
+## Orcs
-The Obsidian were once space explorers who got carried away with genetic modification.
-The obsidian were designed to be the perfect soldier.
+The Orcs were once space explorers who got carried away with genetic modification.
+The orcs were designed to be the perfect soldier.
 They terrorized the solar system for centuries.
 After they were conquered by the Authority, they were cast out to the icecaps of Mars and Earth, and kept under close watch.
-Though free now, Obsidian mostly take jobs as soldiers or body guards.
+Though free now, Orcs mostly take jobs as soldiers or body guards.

 ### Sleeve Traits

 **_Ability Score Increase._** Your Strength increases by 1.

-**_Size._** Obsidians are between 7 and 8 feet tall and weigh between 280 and 340 pounds.
+**_Size._** Orcs are between 7 and 8 feet tall and weigh between 280 and 340 pounds.
 Your size is Medium.

 **_Speed._** Your base walking speed is 30 feet.